 A special designated agency operates the Malta PR Programme

 The Malta Permanent Residence Programme is administered by a designated agency called Residency Malta Agency with the sole responsibility to manage and promote Malta’s residence by investment programme.
 The Agency is also tasked to receive applications, to conduct due diligence on prospective applicants and to issue the residence cards and certificates.
 On the other hand the Portuguese Golden Visa Programme is administered by AIMA (Agency for Integration, Migration & Asylum) which is an agency responsible for all immigration matters in Portugal and for monitoring borders hence applications submitted under the Golden Visa programme are processed with other immigration programmes and not given a preferential treatment.
-As a result applications under Malta’s Golden Visa are processed within a six month period whilst applications under the Portugal’s Golden Visa sometimes take up to two years to be processed.
+As a result applications under Malta’s Golden Visa are processed within a six-twelve month period whilst applications under the Portugal’s Golden Visa sometimes take up to two years to be processed.

 Requirements – Malta’s Golden Visa Programme